-Perfectly smoked salmon is one of those simple exquisite indulgences that is so satisfying.
+Perfectly smoked salmon is one of those simple indulgences that is so satisfying.
 Salmon and smoke are just meant for each other.
-While the process is both a science and an art, it's really so much easier to make at home than you might think.
+While the process is a little bit of science and a little bit art, it is super easy to make at home.

-The process is simple.
-The results are decadent.
+The process is simple and the results are decadent.

-The goal is to strike the right balance between the delicate flavor of the salmon, the smoke, salt and a little sweetness.
+The goal is to strike the perfect balance between the delicate flavor of the salmon, the smoke, salt and a little sweetness.
 When those elements come together in harmony, you get something truly amazing.
-It's not only wonderful to eat by itself but fantastic as an add-in for numerous dishes.
+It's not only wonderful to eat by itself but is fantastic as an add-in for numerous dishes and dips.

-Now grab some beautiful salmon, fire up your smoker, and you'll be enjoying some amazing smoked salmon in just a few hours.
+Now get some beautiful salmon, fire up your smoker, and get ready to enjoy some seriously delicious smoked salmon in just a few hours.

-Before we get into all the details, this recipe is all about hot-smoked salmon, and not for cold-smoked salmon (often called lox), the thinly sliced, almost transparent, salmon you get on a bagel.
-Hot-smoked salmon is cooked all the way through with smoke and has a delicate, flakey, succulent texture.
+Before we get into all the details, this recipe is all about making hot smoked salmon, and not for lox or cold-smoked salmon, which is the thinly sliced, almost transparent salmon you get on a bagel.
+Hot-smoked salmon is cooked all the way through with hot smoke and has a delicate, flakey, succulent texture.